fitnr/rentregulated/README.md

 make mysql USER=myusername PASS=mypassword HOST=localhost
 ```

+Additionally, `[rentregulated.json](rentregulated.json) is a GeoJSON file with geocoded addresses.
+A mix of Google, Mapbox and Mapzen geocoders were used.

 The `Makefile` also includes a script to download a new copy of the data.
 Note that the DHCR website is very slow and buggy, and download isn't a smooth process.
 The script requires Python 3.5 and two common prerequisites.
 Run `pip3.5 -r requirements.txt` to install the prerequisites.
 Remove `rentregulated.csv` then run `make` to download the data.
 Running multiple processes is not recommended.

 ## Caveats